bvibber/ogv.js/README.md

 ## Updates

 1.7.x - 2019-??-??
-* Optionally builds with emscripten's LLVM upstream backend
+* Builds with emscripten's LLVM upstream backend
-    * Currently JS builds are slower, but working
 * Experimental SIMD builds of AV1 decoder optional, with `make SIMD=1`
     * These work in Chrome with the "WebAssembly SIMD" flag enabled in chrome://flags/
     * Significant speed boost when available.